 BarentsKrans acts for companies in various areas of tenancy law, involving both business space and housing.
 This involves matters such as defects, rent adjustments, termination of a lease or tenancy agreement and substitution.
 Agreements containing elements of tenancy, such as leases and franchise agreements, fall within our sphere of activity too.
 Our clients include housing associations, property developers, investors, retailers, franchisers, estate agents and administrators.
-Special expertise has been developed in the field of service station contracts.

 We take a creative approach to the sometimes strict tenancy law.
 When doing so, our lawyers draw on various alternatives, such as short-term or temporary lease agreements, user agreements and the right of use and habitation.
 We regularly achieve success with the sub-district court for the approval of derogation clauses too.

 A selection of the experience we have to offer follows below: